djware/TrimUITools/README.md

 WARNING: I am arbitrarily setting your root password to 'root'.
 ```
-This script moves the telnetd-static file to /mnt/SDCARD and renames it to "telnetd" and then adds the line "/mnt/SDCARD/telnetd" to the top of the rc.local file.
 ---
 ![randomicon](https://github.com/djware/TrimUITools/assets/85318457/0f2aee38-2e48-4cdf-ba67-8644ad814dd6)
 - **Random Game**: This app chooses a random Emulator and Rom that matches that emulator.